ampproject/amphtml/contributing/getting-started-quick.md

     nvm install --lts
     ```

-5. If you have a global install of [Gulp](https://gulpjs.com/), uninstall it.
-(Instructions [here](https://github.com/gulpjs/gulp/blob/v3.9.1/docs/getting-started.md).
-See [this article](https://medium.com/gulpjs/gulp-sips-command-line-interface-e53411d4467) for why.)

-    ```shell
-    npm uninstall --global gulp
-    ```

-6. Install the [Gulp](https://gulpjs.com/) command line tool, which will automatically use the version of `gulp` packaged with the the amphtml repository.
-(Instructions [here](https://github.com/gulpjs/gulp/blob/v3.9.1/docs/getting-started.md))

-    ```shell
-    npm install --global gulp-cli
-    ```

-    An alternative to installing `gulp-cli` is to invoke each Gulp command in this guide with `npx gulp` during local
-    development.
-This will also use the version of `gulp` packaged with the amphtml repository.

-7. Create your own fork of the [amphtml repository](https://github.com/ampproject/amphtml) by clicking "Fork" in the Web UI.
+5. Create your own fork of the [amphtml repository](https://github.com/ampproject/amphtml) by clicking "Fork" in the Web UI.
 During local development, this will be referred to by `git` as `origin`.

-8. Download your fork to a local repository.
+6. Download your fork to a local repository.

     ```shell
     git clone git@github.com:<your username>/amphtml.git
     ```

-9. Add an alias called `upstream` to refer to the main `ampproject/amphtml` repository.
+7. Add an alias called `upstream` to refer to the main `ampproject/amphtml` repository.
 Go to the root directory of the
    newly created local repository directory and run:

     ```shell
     git remote add upstream git@github.com:ampproject/amphtml.git
     ```

-10. Fetch data from the `upstream` remote:
+8. Fetch data from the `upstream` remote:

     ```shell
     git fetch upstream master
     ```

-11. Set up your local `master` branch to track `upstream/master` instead of `origin/master` (which will rapidly become
+9. Set up your local `master` branch to track `upstream/master` instead of `origin/master` (which will rapidly become
    outdated).

     ```shell
     git branch -u upstream/master master